spolaniareyes/spolaniareyes.github.io/content/chapter/polania-2022/index.md

 ---
 title: 'The Church in Colombia and extractives: Pastoral accompaniment using an eco-theology of peace'
+type: "chapter"  # Ensure this is set to "chapter" or a relevant type, not "publication"
+categories: ["Chapters"]
+tags: ["Book"]

 authors:
 - Sandra Polania-Reyes
 - Hector Fabio Henao